atharvakokane/atharvakokane.github.io/projects.md

                 break
 {% endhighlight %}

-<br />alright, so to comeback from my slump, i decided to do 2 codes today. here is the <a href="https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string/description/">find the index of the first occurance in a string</a> code.
+<br />alright, so to comeback from my slump, i decided to do 2 codes today. here is the <a href="https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string/description/" target= _blank >find the index of the first occurance in a string</a> code.

 {% highlight python %}
 class Solution: